Introduction

 Instability of the outer bacterial membrane as we have seen for the ΔompF mutant (Choi & Lee, 2019) is associated with bacterial death and ATP release.
 It remains unclear whether loss of ATP results directly in bacterial death or bacterial death is the direct result of impaired outer bacterial membrane stability and ATP release is secondary to bacterial death.
 However, since the inner membrane and ATP generation remains intact and the periplasmic space is considered generally devoid of ATP, the latter seems more likely (Kulp & Kuehn, 2010).
 Previous studies used Sytox/PI staining and microscopy to identify bacterial death and did not identify bacterial death as a relevant source of extracellular ATP during exponential growth (Hironaka et al., 2013).
 Conversely, we used flow cytometry, a quantitatively more sensitive method and our data demonstrated that impaired membrane integrity and bacterial death are critical for ATP release during growth.
 Despite low rates of bacterial death during exponential growth (Koch, 1959), and a low ratio of dead to live bacteria, the high gradient between intra- and extracellular ATP (approximately 100 - 1000x higher) might be sufficient to explain the amount of released ATP measured (Leduc & Van Heijenoort, 1980; Mempin et al., 2013).

 ATP was detected within OMV and the concentration of ATP within OMV is sufficient to activate P2-type receptors in lysosomes (Araujo et al., 2020; Junger, 2011).
 Furthermore, OMV are released in response to environmental stresses like infection and sepsis (Kulp & Kuehn, 2010; Orench-Rivera & Kuehn, 2016).
 ATP is likely to activate P2 receptors, which have been shown to be expressed in lysosomes, such as P2X1, P2X3 or P2X4 (Qureshi et al., 2007; Robinson & Murrell-Lagnado, 2013).
 OMV can therefore be considered as non-living bacteria-resembling highly inflammatory vesicles (Jang et al., 2015; Kulp & Kuehn, 2010) that effectively distribute ATP throughout the body to activate cells, such as neutrophils, initiating systemic inflammatory responses.
+It has already been shown that OMV are engulfed by neutrophils (Sartorio et al., 2021), however, the finding that they actually have a functional effect is a novelty.
 Activation of neutrophils in response to ATP-loaded OMV resulted in upregulation of inflammatory, lysosomal, and neutrophil degranulation pathways as well as an upregulation of the apoptosis pathway and genes involved in NETosis by a hitherto unknown mechanism.
 These pathways explain in part the low neutrophil counts we observed in mice.
 Such remote degranulation in response to OMV is unlikely to control bacteria at the source of sepsis but rather harmful to host tissues increasing sepsis severity (Eichelberger & Goldman, 2020).

-The study has several limitations: Bacterial ATP release is strain specific (Figure 1) (Mempin et al., 2013).
+The study has several limitations: Bacterial ATP release is strain-specific (Figure 1) (Mempin et al., 2013).
 As we focused on the laboratory BW25113 E. coli strain, it remains to be elucidated if impaired outer membrane integrity and bacterial death are also of such importance in other gramneg or also grampos bacteria.
 The approach to load OMV with ATP is rather artificial; it is, however, the only way to assure that ATP-loaded and empty OMV only differ in their ATP cargo.
 OMV have surface antigens and contain DNA, proteins and other metabolites (Kulp & Kuehn, 2010), which are known to elicit inflammation as well.
-This was controlled using the same OMV as baseline vehicles.
+This was controlled using the same OMV as baseline vehicles and including electroporation also for the controls.

-Several open questions need to be addressed in future projects: It remains to be determined how OMV are physiologically loaded with ATP.
-Potentially, despite the lack of a transporter, ATP may similarly to eukaryotic cells leak (Yegutkin et al., 2006) across the inner membrane into the periplasmic space that lacks the enzymes for ATP generation.
+Other open questions need to be addressed in future projects: It remains to be determined how OMV are physiologically loaded with ATP.
+Despite the lack of a transporter, ATP may leak across the inner membrane into the periplasmic space.
+Such leakage may be similar to baseline leakage in eukaryotic cells (Yegutkin et al., 2006).
 Different types of OMV have been described in recent years, for example outer-inner membrane vesicles (O-IMV) or explosive OMV (Juodeikis & Carding, 2022; Takaki et al., 2020; Toyofuku et al., 2019; Turnbull et al., 2016; Turner et al., 2015), which are composed of outer membrane, inner membrane and cytoplasmic content.
 The mechanisms, how these types of OMV are generated, could explain that ATP is found within them.
 However, the ΔtolB mutant produces, unlike other tol mutants, only very few O-IMV (0.1%-2% of all OMV) (Pérez-Cruz et al., 2013; Reimer et al., 2021; Takaki et al., 2020) and our Western blot analysis suggests that our OMV are primarily outer membrane derived.
 Future studies may address the ATP cargo of the different OMV subgroups.
+Another open question is generally the physiological role of OMV-delivered ATP.
+We detected concentrations around 1-10 nmol/g protein, which is in accordance with Pérez-Cruz et al. (Pérez-Cruz et al., 2015).
+Interestingly, Alvarez et al. reported 1000x higher concentration (∼13nmol/µg protein).
+This difference might be explained by the techniques used.
+Considering our chosen voltage of 1100V and the ATP decrease in OMV over time, we reach similar concentration as measured in our isolated OMV.
+It is therefore reasonable to assume that our shown effects are physiological, which has, however, to be confirmed by other studies.

 OMV are promising diagnostic molecular biomarkers in gramneg sepsis (Michel & Gaborski, 2022) and it would be of relevance to compare OMV isolated from septic and control patients to assess possible differences in ATP cargo.
 Furthermore, it remains to be elucidated, which mechanisms lead to low local neutrophil counts.
 Since ATP is involved in cell death (Proietti et al., 2019b) as well as in chemotaxis (Junger, 2011), increased cell death, impaired infiltration or a combination of both is possible.